RateMyTool/RateMyToolPage/index.md

 RateMyTools ER-Diagram
 <img src="img/ratemytools_diagram.png" width="800px">

+## OpenAI Automoderation

+RateMyTool(s) uses the OpenAI Moderation API to automatically screen user-submitted reviews for inappropriate content.
+When a review is submitted, it is sent to OpenAI's `omni-moderation-latest` model, which analyzes the text and flags content that violates community guidelines.

+The moderation system checks reviews against multiple categories including hate speech, harassment, violence, and other harmful content.
+If a review is flagged, it can be held for manual review or automatically rejected, ensuring the platform maintains a constructive and respectful environment for UH Manoa students.

 ### Milestone 1: Mockup Development

 The goal of Milestone 1 is to create HTML mockups of the pages in the system.